 Have you ever watched a YouTube video to learn how to fix your phone or solve a problem?
 What about WikiAnswers?
 E-learning and instructional design is an explosive career for writers.
 Develop scripts for instructional videos.
 Edit textbooks.
 Build educational websites.
 These are all part of the e-learning process.

-Learn more about e-learning and instructional design.
-Check out the InstructionalDesign.org website or Instructional Design Central.
+For more information, check out the InstructionalDesign.org website or Instructional Design Central.

 What Can I Do Right Now?